 In 1905, Jacob Beilhart moved his utopian commune known as the “Spirit Fruit Society” to a 90-acre site along Wooster Lake near the Chain O’Lakes.
 They valued hard work and free love as a road to salvation.
 Jacob died in 1908 and the group left after six more years at the farm.
 During the 1940s and ‘50s the property was converted into a health spa called Wooster Lake Health Resort.
 It was soon abandoned.
 “Urban explorers” took over the site and began to bring back stories about the abandoned camp.
 It became known as “Sunnybrook Asylum,” and visitors speculated that it closed down because the nurses went insane and burned the hospital down—patients and all.
 In 1995 the camp buildings really did burn down, and the site is currently being developed as a subdivision.

-9. George A. Zeller Mental Health Center (former)
+9. George A. Zeller Mental Health Centre (former)

-Originally known as the Zeller Zone, it was later renamed the George A. Zeller Mental Health Center after Dr. George Zeller, a former administrator of Peoria State Hospital.
+Originally known as the Zeller Zone, it was later renamed the George A. Zeller Mental Health Centre after Dr. George Zeller, a former administrator of Peoria State Hospital.
 The hospital opened in 1965 and permanently closed in 2002.
-The Center consisted of ten buildings totaling over 250,000 square feet.
+The Centre consisted of ten buildings totalling over 250,000 square feet.
 It is currently being leased to Illinois Central College for $1/yr and called I.C.C.
 North Campus.
 According to some visitors, voices, noises, and apparitions have been seen and heard inside the buildings.
 Outside, the sounds of ambulance sirens and cars driving up to the entrance are sometimes heard.